lhotari/reactive-iot-backend-ApacheCon2021/README.md

 * [Slides for the presentation](<Building resilient and scalable API backends with Apache Pulsar and Spring Reactive.pdf>)
 * [Recording for the presentation](https://youtu.be/-Vp2Rxs2l9Y?t=28)

+Update 12/2023: This example project has been updated to use latest versions of Pulsar Reactive Client and Spring for Apache Pulsar.
+This code base uses Pulsar Reactive Client directly, without the special annotation support Spring for Apache Pulsar.

 ## Running